Optional Practical Training

 This is your responsibility!

-You do not need to come into our office during this time, but you do need to keep us updated.
-We report this information to Homeland Security.
+You do not need to come into our office during this time, but you do need to report your employment and residential address.

 Must be related to your degree

 Your employment must be related to your degree.
-Business majors must look for a business-related job, while biology majors need something science-related.
+Business majors must look for a business-related job, while biology majors need something biology-related.

 You are entitled to: